philkoch/nvim-config/README.md

 To use the configuration you need to copy the folder into your neovim-configuration folder (default: `~/.config/nvim`), start up neovim, run `:PackerSync` and check the config for `post-install` sections for the plugins.

+> Check `./after/plugins` for configurations of each plugin

 The following plugins are used: